musale/100-days-of-code-personal/log.md

 # 100 Days Of Code - Log

+### Day 12: January 27th, 2016

+**Today's Progress**: Worked with InfluxDB and Grafana.
+I came up with more precise queries for Grafana visualization.
+Then I explored some other options for data sources for Grafana and since I have a MySQL db with lots of data that was the next option.

+**Thoughts:** Grafana currently does not have an official MySQL plugin.
+Bummer.
+So one kind human [Sraos](https://github.com/sraoss/grafana-sqldb-datasource) made one for us.
+And guess what?
+It's working.
+Not for me cos I had serious issues trying to set up my own clone of Grafana so that I could use the MySQL plugin with ease.
+So I guess when I fix that ~~or Grafana merge this PR~~ then I will be able to connect to my DB.
+Well.
+Waiting to accomplish that tomorrow cos I'm out.

+**Link to work:** InfluxDB and Grafana will come later ;)

 ### Day 11: January 26th, 2016

 **Today's Progress**: Worked with InfluxDB and Grafana.
 I made some test entries into InfluxDB and then plotted them on Grafana by creating some queries.
 I also worked on Moonie web where I created some DB logic.